 - Environmental Protection Agency - Disposing of material in tidal waters

-- MOU between GBRMPA and Queensland Ports Association - 2009
+- Memorandum of understanding between GBRMPA and Queensland Ports Association - 2009

-Dredging activity has occurred in the Great Barrier Reef region since the establishment of ports along the Queensland coast.
-Most large-scale dredging and material placement activities in the Great Barrier Reef World Heritage Area are associated with the operation of ports in Queensland such as Cairns, Townsville, Mackay, Hay Point and Gladstone.
+Dredging activity has occurred in the Great Barrier Reef region since ports were established along the Queensland coast.
+Most large-scale dredging and dredge material disposal activities in the Great Barrier Reef World Heritage Area are associated with the operation of ports in Queensland such as Cairns, Townsville, Mackay, Hay Point and Gladstone.